AndreiOlegovich/jenkins_robot_mkdocs_demo_project/dockerfiles/mkdocs/.ssh/README.md

+## README

-ssh key will be moved here from keys/ dir
+SSH key will be moved here from keys/ dir

+This key should be added to github account for successful cloning of mkdocs-demo-project repo